-How you start your day can have a big impact on how productive and successful you are.
+How you start your day can have a big impact on how productive you are and your morning routines of successful people.
 Creating a morning routine can help set the tone for the rest of your day.
 Some days, everything goes right in the morning–you make a great breakfast, put together a sharp outfit, and finish up a project before you even leave.
 Other days, it’s hard enough to find matching shoes, let alone get them on your feet.
-Either way, try to personalize your version of these success-making morning habits.
+Either way, try to personalize your version of these best morning routine for success-making morning habits.

 Wake Up Super Early

 Waking up early may not seem like the most pressing concern when you’re in college, but it’s worth considering.
-Many well-renowned leaders wake up earlier than 6 a.m. on weekdays.
+Many well-renowned leaders have daily routines of successful individuals, waking up earlier than 6 a.m. on weekdays.
 For example, Pepsi CEO Indra Nooyi wakes at 4 a.m. and is in the office no later than 7 a.m.
 A poll of 20 executives found that 90 percent said they usually wake up before 6 a.m.

 [Related: 22 Morning Routines That Will Inspire You to Get Out of Bed]

-Jennifer Aniston has a morning routine that involves a spin-yoga combo, followed by going to the gym.
-Who else looks as good as her if not for this daily routine?
+Jennifer Aniston has a morning routines of successful people that involves a spin-yoga combo, followed by going to the gym.
+Who else looks as good as her if not for this daily routines of successful?
 “I’ll go do a workout of some sort.
 I have a trainer, a wonderful woman who I do this spin-yoga class [with].
 We spin for half an hour, and then do yoga for 40 minutes.
 That’s pretty intense,” she told Well + Good.
 “Then I go to a gym, where I do strength training or just my own thing on the treadmill, the bike, or the elliptical, just to change things up.
 Keeping your body confused is always the key for me.”

 For fifteen years, Michelle Gass, Chief Customer Officer at Kohl’s, wakes up every morning at 4:30 a.m. to go on a run–Believe it or not, she doesn’t drink coffee!
-She believes that her morning routine has helped increase both her happiness and business success rates.
+She believes that her morning routines of successful people has helped increase both her happiness and business success rates.

 [Related: What Your Morning Routine Says About You]